San José State University

 A protected monopoly which is unregulated makes profit by restricting production to raise the price of its product.
 It makes a profit but the gain in profit from monopolization of a market is less than the cost to consumers as a result of the higher price.
 Therefore there is a net social loss from a protected monopoly.

-The loss to the consumers is the area of the pink-colored trapezoid.
-The loss in producers surplus to the salt makers is the area of the purplish-colored trapezoid.
-The profits of the monopolist is the green-hatched rectangle.
-Clearly the loss of consumer and producer surpluses is greater than the amount of the monopoly profits by the area of the triangles.
+The loss to the consumers is the area of the gray-colored uppertrapezoid.
+The loss in producers surplus to the salt makers is the area of the gray-colored lower trapezoid.
+The profit of the monopolist is the rectangle described previously.
+Clearly the loss of consumer and producer surpluses is greater than the amount of the monopoly profit by the area of the two triangles.

-If the monopolist does not purchase the quantity it sells but instead produces it itself then the purplish colored area is the profits the monopolist would lose in functioning as a monopolist rather than as a price-taking firm producing at the socially optimum level of production.
-Thus the net gain in profits for the monopolist is the monopoly profits less the area of the purplish trapezoid.
+If the monopolist does not purchase the quantity it sells but instead produces it itself then the purplish colored area is the profit the monopolist would lose in functioning as a monopolist rather than as a price-taking firm producing at the socially optimum level of production.
+Thus the net gain in profit for the monopolist is the monopoly profit less the area of the purplish trapezoid.

-The net loss of the economy due to the monopoly is the area of the pink and purplish trapezoid less the rectangle representing the monopoly profits.
+The net social welfare loss of the economy due to the monopoly is the area of the gray trapezoid less the rectangle representing the monopoly profit.
 The result is the same as before; the net social loss due to the monopoly is the area of the two triangles.

 The above point harkens back to the French engineer, Jules Dupuit, who essentially founded cost benefit analysis.
 He asked when should a bridge be built in a particular location.
 His answer was that it should be built when the revenues that would be generated if the bridge were operated as a monopoly taking advantage of price discrimination exceeds the costs of building it.
 In building and operating it the costs may be reduced taking advantage of monopsonistic advantages at the location.
 Dupuit did not assert that the bridge should actually be operated that way, he was only looking for a criterion about when or if the bridge should be built.
 However, any other mode of operation would require government subsidies financed out of taxes which would involve a transfer of welfare from one segment of the economy to another.